 However, to successfully create and manage an online knowledge base that helps solve problems, you need to consider the following:

-- The concept – This is the idea stage where you highlight the issues you want to address with your database.
+- Concept – this is the idea stage where you highlight the issues you want to address with your database;

-- The design – This is the architectural stage where you build the user interface (UI)/user experience (UX) design.
+- Design – this is the architectural stage where you build the user interface (UI)/user experience (UX) design;

-- The content creation – This is the stage where you create knowledge base articles, frequently asked questions (FAQ), and videos that speak to your customer persona.
+- Content creation – this is the stage where you create knowledge base articles, frequently asked questions (FAQ), and videos that speak to your customer persona;

-- The SEO – This is the stage where you optimize the content for search engines.
-Knowledge base SEO is what makes the efforts you put into previous steps visible to your audience.
+- SEO – this is the stage where you optimize the content for search engines.

 Even if it provides customers with crucial information, a knowledge base is of no use if those who need it can’t find it.
 For that reason, SEO is essential to make your knowledge base searchable.